eudoxia0/docparser/README.md

 # docparser

 Extract documentation from Common Lisp systems.
+It will be used in the [Codex][codex] documentation generator.

 # Overview